emem221/generate-qrcode/README.md

 - Enter url
 - Select their preferred size
+- Generate QR Code
-- Downlaod as image or visit the website when scanned directly
+- Download as image or visit website when scanned directly

 ***